Former NFL first-round pick to work with Wolf Pack offense

 Fajardo looks sharp in first scrimmage of camp

-One of the top offensive minds in the country, Nick Rolovich returns for year two of his Nevada tenure and will assume all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.
+One of the top offensive minds in the country, Nick Rolovich returns for year three of his Nevada tenure and possesses all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.

 In 2012, Rolovich helped Cody Fajardo develop into one of the top young quarterbacks in the nation as Fajardo completed 67 percent of his passes while throwing for 2,786 yards and 20 touchdowns and running for 1,121 yards and 12 more scores.
 He also mentored backup Devin Combs, who stepped in for an injured Fajardo and led Nevada to come-from-behind wins against Wyoming and UNLV in 2012.